Grimalkin is the name of a female cat, especially an older one.

-- The cat’s front paws have five toes, and their back paws have 4.
+The cat’s front paws have five toes, and their back paws have 4.
 However, some cats have more than this number of toes.
-A cat with more than 18 toes is called a polydactyl.
+A cat with more than 18 toes is called polydactyl.
 Poly comes from the Greek word polys, which mean many or more than one.
-Dactyl also comes from a Greek word daktylos or finger.
+Dactyl also comes from the Greek word daktylos or finger.

 Male cats have a bone in their penis called a baculum.